compass Explore next steps to improve your mental health. Get help for anxiety

 Subconscious anxiety can be defined as a vague feeling of tension that you can’t quite place your finger on.
 It doesn’t have a distinguishable cause vs. anxiety that stems from a specific fear or worry.

-This means that subconscious anxiety nausea is nausea that is experienced when you have subconscious anxious thoughts at the back of your mind.
+This means that subconscious anxiety nausea can happen when you have subconscious anxious thoughts.
 While we aren’t always aware of these lingering sources of stress, they can manifest themselves throughout the body.

 Subconscious anxiety can be caused by trauma, chronic stress, mental health conditions, chronic physical conditions, or dramatic life transitions.
 As with many other conditions, anxiety doesn’t usually have a single source, but an interconnected web of contributing factors.